rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

 - Node <i>p</i> becomes left child of <i>x</i>.

 The code is exactly modifying the links as explained above.
 The readers may go through the embedded comments in the code and observe the same.
+There are some corner cases such as handling the case when the left subtree of <i>x</i> is NULL or the <i>p</i> is the root.
+The reader can easily understand the code.

 ```
 void leftRotate(SPLAYTREE *t, NODE *p) {